juliangruber/co-process/Readme.md

 # co-process

-  Concurrent producer/consumer processing for [co](https://github.com/visionmedia/co) with optional concurrency control.
+  Concurrent producer/consumer processing for [co](https://github.com/visionmedia/co), with optional concurrency control.

-  Also see [co-thread](https://github.com/visionmedia/co-thread) for a more lightweight but buffering implementation.
+  A more complex but not buffering implementation of [co-thread](https://github.com/visionmedia/co-thread).

 ## Example